40 Best Louisiana Recipes From Louisiana Woman Blog

 Crawfish Fettuccine

-This deliciously creamy, cheesy Crawfish Fettuccine with spicy jalapeno pepper to tempt the taste buds is made with fresh ingredients.
+This deliciously creamy, cheesy Crawfish Fettuccine, with a spicy jalapeño kick to tempt the taste buds, is made with fresh ingredients.
 Nope, this is not your typical canned soup fettuccine recipe!

 Pork Jambalaya With Sausage: A Traditional Cajun Dish

-Cooking authentic Cajun food from South Louisiana should be a simple and convenient experience, just like this Pork Jambalaya recipe suggests.
+Cooking authentic Cajun food from South Louisiana should be a simple, convenient experience, as this Pork Jambalaya recipe suggests.
 If you can chop vegetables and stir in a pot, you can make this tantalizing rib-sticking meal of tender pork, smoked andouille sausage, and perfectly seasoned rice.

 Best Hot Cajun Boudin Dip Recipe

 This Boudin Dip is a hard-to-resist baked appetizer flavored with boudin (a Cajun sausage of rice and meat), melted cheese, and Cajun seasoning.
-It's baked until bubbly on the edges and topped with crispy bacon bits and green onions.
+It's baked until the edges are bubbly and topped with crispy bacon bits and green onions.
 What's not to love?

 Buttery-Salted Roasted Pecans